 Nuclear power plants generate roughly 20 percent of the electricity used in the United States and are the country’s largest source of emissions-free electricity.
 According to the Nuclear Energy Institute, U.S. nuclear plants prevented the emissions of more than 476 million metric tons of carbon dioxide in 2021.

-As America works to meet the often conflicting goals of powering our economy while reducing our nation’s impact on the environment, expanding the country’s nuclear capacity offers a reliable, long-term solution to both problems.
+As America works to power our economy and meet the climate challenge, expanding the country’s nuclear capacity offers a reliable, long-term solution to do both at the same time.

 Many other nations are embracing nuclear power because of its clean-air benefits too.
-According to the World Nuclear Association, more than 500 reactors are currently planned or proposed for construction in 43 countries around the world, most notably in China and India.
+According to the World Nuclear Association, more than 400 reactors are currently planned or proposed in more than 30 countries around the world, most notably in China and India.